Calling all students 4 through 12 grade! Submit your essay for the CAF Red Tail Squadron’s annual contest saluting the

 - Entries will be judged on overall content, including spelling, grammar and punctuation.

-- Winners will be requested to send their photograph to be featured along with their essay on the CAF Red Tail Squadron website and newsletter.
+- Winners will be asked to send their photograph to be featured along with their essay on the CAF Red Tail Squadron website and newsletter.

 - Entries can be submitted at any time, but must be received by February 1.

 - Put into action what you have learned about the importance of education, training and especially determination, based on the Tuskegee Airmen’s example of overcoming adversity.
 The essay contest is a lesson both in inspiration and finding the motivation to achieve!